Batrov/Hockey-Fantasia-v0.1/ReadMe.txt

 ========================================================================
-    CONSOLE APPLICATION : Pang Project Overview
+    CONSOLE APPLICATION : Hockey Fantasia Project Overview
 ========================================================================

-AppWizard has created this Pang application for you.
+Team Halcyon has created this Hockey Fantasia application for you.

-This file contains a summary of what you will find in each of the files that make up your Pang application.
+This file contains a summary of what you will find in each of the files that make up your Hockey Fantasia application.

 Pang.vcxproj